Constraints on the AGN flares as sources of ultra-high energy cosmic rays from the Fermi-LAT observations: Discussion

 \subsection{Multimessenger considerations}

-Models with pure protonic composition can be constrained using secondary particles -- cosmogenic neutrinos and gamma-rays which are generated in interactions of UHECRs with background.
+Models with pure protonic composition can be constrained using secondary particles -- cosmogenic neutrinos and gamma-rays which are generated in interactions of UHECRs with background (e.g. \cite{Rachen1993}).
 Cosmogenic photons via multiple $\gamma$-$e^+e^-$ conversions eventually cascade down to GeV-TeV energy range, and can contribute considerably to isotropic diffuse gamma-ray background at these energies.
-The latest results of the Fermi LAT \cite{Fermi_IDGRB} have already allowed to strongly constrain protonic models at UHECR energies around $10^{18.2}$~eV \cite{Liu2016}.
+The latest results of the Fermi-LAT \cite{Fermi_IDGRB} have already allowed to strongly constrain protonic models at UHECR energies around $10^{18.2}$~eV \cite{Liu2016}.
 On the other hand only models with a very strong redshift evolution are excluded at the highest energies \cite{Kalashev2016}.
 The constraints from the cosmogenic neutrino are somewhat weaker but less model-dependent, they are still compatible with protonic models, again in the absence of strong evolution \cite{Heinze2016,Kalashev2016}.
+It is worth noting that if UHECRs were accelerated in immediate vicinity of AGN engine, e.g. in inner jets, some fraction of high-energy neutrino could have been produced by UHECRs in photo-meson interactions, which in turn makes constraints coming from cosmogenic neutrinos more stringent \cite{Murase2014}